CONDOMINIUM ASSESSMENT COLLECTION IN THE DISTRICT OF COLUMBIA

 NOTE ABOUT AUTHOR:

-Nicholas D. Cowie is a partner in the law firm of Cowie & Mott, P.A. and has been representing condominiums for over 29 years.
-The law firm of Cowie & Mott, P.A. provides general counsel legal services to condominiums throughout the State of Maryland and the District of Columbia, including condominium assessment collection, drafting resolutions, developing condominium assessment collection policies, contract negotiation, legal opinions, foreclosure actions, litigation, arbitration, mediation services, bylaw amendments and other general counsel services tailored to condominiums associations and homeowners associations.
-The law firm of Cowie & Mott, P.A. offers flat fee condominium assessment collection services with deferred billing.
+Nicholas D. Cowie is a partner in the law firm of Cowie Law Group, P.C. and has been representing condominiums for over 29 years.
+The law firm of Cowie Law Group, P.C. provides general counsel legal services to condominiums throughout the State of Maryland and the District of Columbia, including condominium assessment collection, drafting resolutions, developing condominium assessment collection policies, contract negotiation, legal opinions, foreclosure actions, litigation, arbitration, mediation services, bylaw amendments and other general counsel services tailored to condominiums associations and homeowners associations.
+The law firm of Cowie Law Group, P.C. offers flat fee condominium assessment collection services with deferred billing.
 Please contact our firm for references.

 CONDOMINIUM ASSESSMENT COLLECTION ATTORNEYS